rstacruz/sparkup/README.md

 (anything that Zen HTML can parse, Sparkup can too).

 The following people have contributed code to the project:

  - Guillermo O. Freschi (Tordek @ github)
+   Bugfixes to the parsing system

- - Eric Van Dewoestine (ervandew @ github)
+ - Eric Van Dewoestine (ervandew @ github) Improvements to the VIM plugin

 Examples
 --------